adblockplus/libadblockplus-android/README.md

 Note

-    [Configuration] Using libadblockplus-android ABI flavor: abi_arm
+    [Configuration] Using adblock-android ABI flavor: abi_arm

 output while building.

 ## Library tests

 Android tests for the library.
-You can find them in the 'libadblockplus-android-tests' directory.
+You can find them in the 'adblock-android-tests' directory.

 ### Requirements